Lesson Plan: The Earth’s Atmosphere

 Teacher Reflection (Post-Lesson):

-- Did students correctly identify Earth layers?
+- Did students correctly identify Earth’s layers?

-- Which processes caused most confusion?
+- Which processes caused the most confusion?

 - How effective were the hands-on clay models?